mastercomfig/mastercomfig/docs/CONTRIBUTING.md

 alternatives coming after.
 Unlike the launch options, use sentence case.
 Avoid punctuation unless using multiple sentences.

-Default values are ones that disable unoptimized features and optimize the game without making it look bad.

 ConVars and commands are found by launching TF2 with `-novid -default -autoconfig -condebug +cvarlist +quit` and then reading `tf/console.log`.